joseeden/All-Things-DevOps/pages/030-Security/009-Access-Control.md

 **Primary consideration when choosing physical access controls**

-The primary consideration when selecting physical access controls should be the security of personnel.

-- While building, equipment, and network security matter, personnel security is the top priority.
+- While building, equipment, and network security matter, **personnel security is the top priority.**
 - Examples of Controls: Locks, security cameras, and security personnel.
 - Designed to safeguard both people and assets.
 - Security cameras and personnel to deter and respond to threats like theft, violence, and unauthorized access.